 We’ve touched on the benefits of ERP for your finance team here.
 Improving financial management alone could transform your business.
 But ERP software doesn’t just touch one part of the organization – it extends to every corner.
 So, if you can achieve this just on the financial side, consider the possibilities across your entire business.

-As a leading Canadian ERP partner, we help small and mid-size businesses successfully transition to ERP.
+As a leading ERP partner, we help small and mid-size businesses in Canada and the US successfully transition to ERP.
 We’re here for you every step of the way, from evaluation, through implementation and beyond.
 Start your journey with our step-by-step guide to selecting ERP – it answers all your questions (and more).